 AFTER SUBMISSION ACCEPTANCE: In order for your title to be included in the Festival, you must agree to provide the following materials to CFF within 14 days of acceptance:

 1. For film, at least one to three production and/or screen shots of your project (not behind the scenes production shots).
-Image must be in JPG or PNG format and AT LEAST 300 dpi resolution.
+Format requirements will be sent to you upon acceptance.

-2. A trailer of the film uploaded to us (we will send you an upload link) in .MOV or .MP4 format to promote your project to the world, media, and throughout the festival on our projection screens, website and social media channels (advantageous for short films as well).
+2. A trailer of the film uploaded to us (we will send you an upload link) with the required format we need to promote your project to the world, media, and throughout the festival on our projection screens, website and social media channels (advantageous for short films as well).